Canon 10D vs 7D Mark II

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The 7D Mark II indeed provides for movie recording, while the 10D does not.
 The highest resolution format that the 7D Mark II can use is 1080/60p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The 10D and the 7D Mark II are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 7D Mark II offers a wider field of view (100%) than the one in the 10D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the 7D Mark II has a higher magnification (0.63x vs 0.55x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 10D and Canon 7D II along with similar information for a selection of comparators.

 The 10D writes its imaging data to Compact Flash cards, while the 7D Mark II uses Compact Flash or SDXC cards.
 The 7D Mark II features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 10D only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 10D and Canon EOS 7D Mark II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |Canon 7D II||Y||stereo||mono||Y||Y||mini||3.0||-||-||-|